Bench-amblee/solar_power_prediction_model/README.md

 - **Gradient Boosting:** Initially this model yielded a MAE of around -10, but with some improvements to the hyperparameters, notably increasing the number of trees to 70, we eventually got a great model score and an even lower MAE.

-To properly determine which model would most accurately predict the daily power output, we decided to make two random sets of data and each model against a control using the same random data.
-On the far right you'll see the "real" data, meaning what the power output should look like, and to the left you'll see how each model performed.
+To properly determine which model would most accurately predict the daily power output, we decided to make two random sets of data and compare each model against a control using the same random data.
+On the far left you'll see the "real" data, meaning what the power output should look like, and to the right you'll see how each model performed.

 ![Model Performances](images/model_test.JPG)